moorepants/dissertation/physicalparameters.rst

 stripped down aluminum frame road bicycle measured in two configurations, the second with the fork rotated in the headtube 180 degrees for larger trail.
-The last two bicycles were measured in Davis: the instrumented bicycle presented in chapter :ref:`instrumentedbicycle` and a children's bicycle with a stabilzing flywheel called the GyroBike.
+The last two bicycles were measured in Davis: the instrumented bicycle presented in chapter :ref:`davisbicycle` and a children's bicycle with a stabilzing flywheel called the GyroBike.

 These eleven different parameter sets can be used with, but are not limited to, the benchmark bicycle model.
 The accuracy of all the measurements are presented.
 The accuracies are based on error propagation theory with correlations taken into account.

+.. _secParameters:

 Parameters
 ----------